 Through this guide, you will be able to find out how much down payment you need to purchase a house.
 Buying a house is a major decision in one’s life and the arrangement of a down payment has a significant impact in driving the home-buying plan.

-5 percent is considered as an average down payment in Canada.
-If you provide less than 20 percent down payment, then you will be required to apply for mortgage default insurance, which is usually known as CMHC insurance in Canada.
+Five per cent is considered as an average down payment in Canada.
+If you provide less than a 20 percent down payment, you must apply for mortgage default insurance, usually known as CMHC insurance in Canada.

 You need a minimum of 5 percent of the total house price to initiate the buying process.
-But if you are buying a house that costs more than CA $500,000, you will be required to pay an extra 10 percent above your down payment to initiate the buying process of your house.
+But if you are buying a house that costs more than CA $500,000, you will be required to pay an extra 10 per cent above your down payment to initiate the buying process of your house.

-You can put a 5 percent down payment when buying a second home for family, recreation or for any other purpose.
+You can put a 5 percent down payment when buying a second home for family, recreation or any other purpose.